Ichoran/usage-analysis/README.md

 It is Scala-specific, due to the need to avoid endless chatter from traits and closures.

 It runs on bytecode instead of source to avoid caring about dependencies; you should be able to test any fragment of a project instead of needing all dependencies met in order to compile.

+### Compilation notes

+Use sbt.
+For now, you need to manually place the complete ASM5 jar in lib.